 Why Choose This Workshop?

-Connecting to Fascia looks at the way fascia is hard wired to respond to every moment, adapting accordingly to allow us to move through our day.
+Connecting with Fascia looks at the way fascia is hard wired to respond to every moment, adapting accordingly to allow us to move through our day.
 If the fascia is not available to sufficiently slide and shear as we move, movement is restricted and can be painful; the tissue adapts itself to the limitation and compensates to accommodate leading to strain patterns.

 Over this weekend discover how to identify these problematic areas of movement compensation and its causes, and feel the fascial pathways at play in your own body.
 Using Thomas Myers Anatomy Trains as a guide, you will learn basic bio-mechanical patterns to observe the fascial continuities and to notice and sense in yourself and others where they are lost or disturbed, how to reconnect and free them and in so doing enhance the efficiency of your every move.